top of page

 +34 911 88 71 93

-This is a small but great bar if you are around Huertas / Prado area.
-You can have breakfast or hang out with your friends at night.
-Full of locals eating tapas and drinking beer or local Spanish gin called Nordés.
-At night it is usually crowded, so try to arrive early on Fridays and Saturdays.
+This is a small but great bar in the Huertas / Prado area.
+It is a great place to have breakfast or hang out with friends at night.
+The bar is full of locals eating tapas and drinking beer or a local Spanish gin called Nordés.
+It is usually crowded at night, so try to arrive early on Fridays and Saturdays.

 You can follow us on -